IndrajeetPatil/ggstatsplot/README.md

           data = .,
           x = am,
           y = mpg,
-          xlab = "Transmission",
+          messages = FALSE,                       # turns off all the warnings, notes, and reference messages xlab = "Transmission",
           ylab = "Miles/(US) gallon",
           title = glue::glue(
             "Number of cylinders: {.$cyl2}"       # this is where the duplicated cyl2 column is useful )
         )
       )
   )
-#> Warning:  aesthetic `x` was not a factor; converting it to factorReference:  Welch's t-test is used as a default.
-(Delacre, Lakens, & Leys, International Review of Social Psychology, 2017).Note:  Bartlett's test for homogeneity of variances for factor am : p-value =  0.317Warning:  aesthetic `x` was not a factor; converting it to factorReference:  Welch's t-test is used as a default.
-(Delacre, Lakens, & Leys, International Review of Social Psychology, 2017).Note:  Anderson-Darling Normality Test for mpg : p-value =  0.329Note:  Bartlett's test for homogeneity of variances for factor am : p-value =  0.144Warning:  aesthetic `x` was not a factor; converting it to factorReference:  Welch's t-test is used as a default.
-(Delacre, Lakens, & Leys, International Review of Social Psychology, 2017).Note:  Anderson-Darling Normality Test for mpg : p-value =  0.263Note:  Bartlett's test for homogeneity of variances for factor am : p-value =  0.201
+#> Warning:  aesthetic `x` was not a factor; converting it to factorWarning:  aesthetic `x` was not a factor; converting it to factorWarning:  aesthetic `x` was not a factor; converting it to factor

 ### display the new object (notice that the class of the `plot` list column is S3: gg)
 plots